python/mypy/docs/source/config_file.rst

 .. confval:: local_partial_types

     :type: boolean
-    :default: False
+    :default: True

-    Disallows inferring variable type for ``None`` from two assignments in different scopes.
-    This is always implicitly enabled when using the :ref:`mypy daemon <mypy_daemon>`.
+    This prevents inferring a variable type from an empty container (such as a list or a dictionary) created at module top level or class body and updated in a function.
+This must be enabled when using the :ref:`mypy daemon <mypy_daemon>`.
-    This will be enabled by default in mypy v2.0 release.

 .. confval:: disable_error_code